jostylr/event-when/README.md

 ### Methods

-The simplest example of a handler is a function, but it could also be an action name, event string to be emitter, a Handler object, or an array of such things that could also contain arrays of the form `[that, fun, arg]` where `that` is the context, `fun` is the function to fire, and `arg` is some data to be passed into the third argument of `fun`.
-The first two arguments of `fun` are the data for the event and the emitter itself.
+The simplest example of a handler is a function, but it could also be an action name, event string to be emitted, a Handler object, or an array of such things that could also contain arrays of the form `[that, fun, arg]` where `that` is the context, `fun` is the function to fire, and `arg` is some data to be passed into the third argument of `fun`.
+The first two arguments of `fun` are the data for the event and the emitter itself; there is a fourth argument that is the event string itself (which is surprisingly useful at times).

 * .emit(str event, [obj data], [str timing] ).
 Invokes all attached functions to Event, passing in the Data object, emitter object itself, and event string as the three arguments to the attached functions.
 The third argument in `.emit` can take arguments of
 	 * "immediate" Invokes the handlers for the emit immediately, before already queued events/handlers fire.